 TSA4.12: Tools for automating applying for and allocating federated resources

 This mini project directly supports one of EGI’s key strategic activities, by providing a tool that will allow the provisioning of federated EGI resources for scientific use cases.
-The tool is built with close collaboration with Resource Allocation Task Force (RATF).
+The tool is built with close collaboration with the Resource Allocation Task Force (RATF).
 The planned phases of the project are presented on Fig. 1.

 Fig. 1 Planned phases of the miniproject.